mstocco/mariostoc.co/content/traininglog/20230305-challenge2023-16weeksout.md

 Busy day on the keyboard and I really didn't have the energy to jump on the bike after work.

-I spun lightly and stretched before crawling into bed.
+I spun lightly on the trainer, then hit the yoga mat for a stretch, then crawled into bed.

 <!---->
 ## TUESDAY MAR 7 🌤
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **3**